Good Grief Cook

 Christmas 2010 Merry and Bright

-Now imagine for a moment how one feels when one of those bright lights is suddenly snuffed out.
+Imagine for a moment how it feels when one of those bright lights suddenly snuffs out.
 The entire strand dims and the sparkle disappears.
-Losing a child turns all is calm to all is upside down and inside out.
-It's chaotic night instead of silent night.
-There is no rest ye merry gentlemen, but plenty of dismay.
+Losing a child turns "all is calm" into "all is upside down."
+It creates a chaotic night instead of a silent one.
+You find no rest, only plenty of dismay.

-Fatigue is not a friend of the grief-stricken.
-It disrupts the balance of our being and plays havoc with our coping skills.
-Lack of sleep, restless sleep and insomnia causes a tipping of the scale with one teetering on the edge.
-Do whatever it takes to get a good night's sleep.
-Peaceful sleep is crucial for getting through each and every day.
-In the long run, it is essential to getting your sparkle and your balance back.
+Fatigue is no friend to the grief-stricken.
+It disrupts our internal balance and wreaks havoc on our coping skills.
+Lack of sleep, restless nights, and insomnia tip the scales and leave us teetering on the edge.
+Do whatever it takes to get a good night's rest.
+Peaceful sleep provides the fuel to get through each day; in the long run, it is essential for reclaiming your sparkle and your balance.

-This is my grand prize winning dish from the Beringer Wine Great Steak Challenge.
-It's perfect for the holidays as either a main dish or an appetizer.
-It's perfectly balanced flavors are incredibly affordable and will add a certain sparkle to your festive buffet.
+That's how it is with this award winning Boston Style Steak Wraps recipe.
+It works perfectly for the holidays as either a main dish or an appetizer.
+These balanced flavors are incredibly affordable and will add a certain sparkle to your festive buffet.

 Boston Style Steak & Wine Wraps.